 Note that people with diabetes would most likely take advantage of appropriate disposal solutions if they had ready access to them.
 The majority (85%) of those surveyed say an at-home sharps disposal kit would help them manage their diabetes more easily, and 75% say they would use a sharps disposal container in a public space or establishment if they saw one.

-Risks of Improper Needle Disposal
+Risks of Improper Disposal of Diabetic Needles

 Proper diabetic sharps disposal is critical.
 When sharps are thrown away incorrectly, such as in the regular trash, they present a public and environmental safety hazard and increase the risk of needlestick injuries.
 Not only could the individual handling the sharp be injured, but so could someone collecting the trash, which houses the exposed needle.
 Further downstream, this could also impact people interacting with the waste, such as those in a waste treatment facility.